-In addition to the standard AudioSuite controls. there are a number of special-purpose controls found on certain plug-ins:
+In addition to the standard AudioSuite controls, there are a number of special-purpose controls found on certain plug-ins:

-Plug-In Librarian and Settings Menus The Settings and Librarian pop-up menus that appear in some AudioSuite plug-ins provide a means of saving, loading, copying, pasting and organizing custom plug-in settings files.
-See "Using the Librarian" on page 26.
+Plug-In Librarian and Settings Menus

+The Settings and Librarian pop-up menus that appear in some AudioSuite plug-ins provide a means of saving, loading, copying, pasting and organizing custom plug-in settings files.
+See "Using the Librarian" on page 24.

+Analyze Button

-Analyze Button Analyzes a selection without actually processing it.
-On the DigiRack Gain plugin, you can use the Analyze feature to determine the maximum peak level on a track at a specific gain value before you process the audio.
+This button analyzes a selection without actually processing it.
+On the DigiRack Gain plug-in, you can use the Analyze feature to determine the maximum peak level on a track at a specific gain value before you process the audio.

+Key Input Selector

-Side-Chain Input Selector Selects a track/bus to be used to trigger processing.
+Selects a track/bus to be used to trigger processing.
 In order to use this feature, the key input source audio must occur at the same time as the target audio.
 Side-chain input is monophonic.
-See "Side-Chain Processing" on page 22.
+See "Using the Side-Chain Input" on page 20.

-▲ Side-chain inputs for plug-ins have no effect on AudioSuite processes when the Selection Reference is set to Region List.
+Side-chain inputs for plug-ins have no effect on AudioSuite processes when the Selection Reference is set to Region List.